Rutgers, The State University of New Jersey—New Brunswick

 Academic options to suit your interests

 Rutgers is a public research university with groundbreaking projects in areas as diverse as stem cell research, education equity, and oceanography.
-In fact, Rutgers University—New Brunswick and Princeton are the only New Jersey schools in the prestigious AAU, whose 62 members are North America’s leading research universities.
-The majority of Rutgers undergraduate students conduct original research in the more than 175 research centers and institutes on our campuses.
+In fact, Rutgers University–New Brunswick is one of 62 members in the prestigious AAU, North America’s leading research universities.
+Many Rutgers undergraduate students conduct original research in the more than 175 research centers and institutes on our campuses.
 You’ll have the opportunity to work closely with distinguished faculty in developing solutions to society’s greatest challenges.

-The city of New Brunswick is a cultural hot spot—people come from all over to experience the city’s museums, plays, operas, choirs, symphonies, quartets, live jazz, dance performances, art installations, “basement music,” comedy club, and film festivals.
-Rutgers University—New Brunswick’s prime location between New York City and Philadelphia provides you with access to hundreds of employers, thousands of internships, and the world’s best art and entertainment.
+Location, location, location The city of New Brunswick is a cultural hot spot—people come from all over to experience the city’s museums, plays, operas, choirs, symphonies, quartets, live jazz, dance performances, art installations, “basement music,” comedy club, and film festivals.
+Rutgers University–New Brunswick’s prime location between New York City and Philadelphia provides you with access to thousands of employers and internships and the world’s best art and entertainment.
 In an hour or less by train or car, you can find yourself applauding a Broadway performance, exploring the Museum Mile, viewing the Liberty Bell in Philadelphia, hiking or skiing mountain trails, or soaking up the sun at the famous Jersey Shore.
-And if you are looking for career opportunities, you’ve come to the right place—40 of the world’s Fortune 500 companies have their headquarters in New Jersey.

 Tools for success

 Career counseling, learning resource centers, health services, academic advising, undergraduate research, and leadership training are just a small sampling of services available to students.
-In fact, Rutgers hosts dozens of job and internship fairs and is a preferred recruitment site for more than 700 corporate, nonprofit, and government employers who visit Rutgers each year.
-Rutgers’ Career Services, one of the largest and most comprehensive in the United States, sponsors internship fairs every year to enable Rutgers sophomores and juniors to begin honing their competitive edge in the global marketplace.
-According to a recent survey, 85% of Rutgers—New Brunswick graduates who completed a Rutgers internship or co-op received two or more job offers.
+In fact, Rutgers hosts dozens of job and internship fairs and is a preferred recruitment site for more than 650 corporate, nonprofit, and government employers who visit Rutgers each year.
+Rutgers Career Exploration and Success, one of the largest and most comprehensive career services operations in the United States, sponsors internship fairs every year to enable Rutgers students to begin honing a competitive edge in the global marketplace.

-With more than 400 student groups to choose from, including Rutgers Formula Racing, a seeing-eye-puppy-raising club, many honor societies, and more than 80 fraternities and sororities, Rutgers students can get involved in activities that range from community service to almost every variety of social, cultural, and athletic club.
-Rutgers students also donate thousands of hours each year to service projects such as Dance Marathon, Recyclemania, and Scarlet Service Days.
+With more than 750 student groups to choose from, including Rutgers Formula Racing, a seeing-eye-puppy-raising club, many honor societies, and more than 75 fraternities and sororities, Rutgers students can get involved in activities that range from community service to almost every variety of social, cultural, and athletic club.
+Rutgers students also donate thousands of hours each year to service projects such as Dance Marathon, Recyclemania, and Scarlet Day of Service.

 Athletics and recreation

-As a member of the NCAA Division I Big Ten Conference with 22 competitive men’s and women’s sports teams, the Scarlet Knights provide thrills and excitement, drawing crowds from the Rutgers University—New Brunswick community and the greater New Jersey/New York/Philadelphia region.
-Students who wish to prioritize their academics and still compete in intercollegiate athletics can choose from nearly 50 student-run sports clubs, including a nationally ranked Cricket Club and a highly competitive ice hockey team.
+As a member of the NCAA Division I Big Ten Conference with 22 competitive men’s and women’s sports teams, the Scarlet Knights provide thrills and excitement, drawing crowds from the Rutgers University–New Brunswick community and the greater New Jersey/New York/Philadelphia region.
+Students who wish to prioritize their academics and still compete in intercollegiate athletics can choose from more than 50 student-run sport clubs, including a nationally ranked cricket club and women’s volleyball.
 Extensive recreational facilities on all residential campuses make it easy for students to stay fit and have fun.

-Rutgers’ Division of Housing and Residence Life serves the largest on-campus student population in the country: currently more than 16,000 residents.
+Rutgers’ Housing and Residence Life serves the largest on-campus student population in the country: currently more than 16,000 residents.
 Housing options include small houses, apartments, suites, and large residence halls in a variety of settings, including a plaza with a first-run movie theater and a classic New Jersey diner!
-Students can even choose special-interest living-learning communities such as honors, engineering, television production, creative writing, language houses, and a women-centered community focused on global leadership.
+Students can even choose special-interest living-learning communities such as Honors, Engineering, Business, Health and Medicine, Creative Writing, Language Houses, and a women-centered community focused on global leadership.

 • Founded in 1766